 In recent years, schools throughout Los Angeles have significantly trimmed arts education funding.
 LACMA has filled the void by committing over $1 million in funds toward education and outreach.
 LACMA reaches a wide audience, emphasizing underserved children, students, and their families.
 The Education department serves approximately 450,000 students and their families, whose demographics mirror those of Los Angeles County, each year.

 We are deeply grateful to the current supporters of this important initiative; whose generosity makes the museum’s education and outreach efforts possible.
-Major annual support is provided by the William Randolph Hearst Endowment Fund for Arts Education, The Robert Kravis and Kimberly Kravis Foundation, The Ralph M. Parsons Foundation, the Margaret A. Cargill Arts Education Endowment, Nancy Seltzer, and Gloria Ricci Lothrop.
+Major annual support is provided by The Yabuki Family Foundation, the William Randolph Hearst Endowment Fund for Arts Education, The Ralph M. Parsons Foundation, the Flora L. Thornton Foundation, Union Bank, The Rosalinde and Arthur Gilbert Foundation, the Judy and Bernard Briskin Family Foundation, and Gloria Ricci Lothrop.